BradStell/flatten-array-api/README.md

 ```

 # Future work
-  * Have endpoint also accept array as the only body (not forced to be inside of `data` property in JSON object)
   * Have endpoint optionally accept data encoded as form data, for multiple ways to hit endpoint
   * Make error handling more robust
   * Have endpoints that will flatten arrays with compound data structures (not limited to just integers)